pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

 In many cases, we'll want to use `top: 0px` so that the element sticks the moment the user scrolls to that element, but we can choose different values depending on the effect we're going for.
 ## Not incorporeal

-Earlier, we saw how absolute and fixed elements are “incorporeal”—they don't block out any space, like holograms.
+#ImportantPoint Earlier, we saw how absolute and fixed elements are “incorporeal”—they don't block out any space, like holograms.
 If they have any static or relative siblings, those siblings will be positioned as if the absolute/fixed elements don't exist.

-Sticky elements are like relative or static elements in this regard; they're laid out in-flow.
+#ImportantPoint Sticky elements are like relative or static elements in this regard; they're laid out in-flow.
 They take up real space, and that space remains taken even when the element is stuck to an edge during scrolling.

 Toggle the `.main.box` element below between fixed and sticky, and **notice how its siblings and parent container change:**
 ```css